shalman-khan/ros2_training_manipulation_2023/students_copy/arm_urdf_pkg/exercise1_readme.md

 cp -r <day1_contents> ~/day1_ws/src
 ```

-## Objective 1: Add the right joint for the gripper and visualize the robot arm
+## Objective 1: Add the right joints, parent and child links for the robot arm and gripper and visualize the robot arm in RViz
 use gedit or code to open code editors

 ```